skystars8/resky/README.md

 d- password XChaCha-poly1305 - (currently different ai audits argue with each-other about minor issues, overall a very solid start tho. this is in dev mode till ai gets more consistent at auditing the details.

-keygen- advanced, deterministic keygen from 1 byte to 20gb
+keygen1- advanced, deterministic keygen from 1 byte to 20gb

-keygen1-  more advanced than keygen.  deterministic from 1 byte to 20gb There are a few top ways to do this sort of thing, this way is in the top few.